Binance's U.S. partner confirms firm run by CEO Zhao operated on exchange

 The bankruptcy in 2022 of a string of major crypto firms has also stoked calls from politicians for greater clarity on how regulators assess ties between U.S. banking and the cryptocurrency sector.

-Shares in Silvergate Capital Corp SI.N, Silvergate Bank’s parent company, fell sharply on the Reuters report, closing down over 22%.
-They have lost nearly 90% of their value since hitting an all-time high in November 2021.
+Shares in Silvergate Capital Corp SI.N, Silvergate Bank’s parent company, closed 4.1% higher on Friday.
+They fell sharply on the Reuters report on Thursday, losing more than 22%.
+They have lost around 90% of their value since hitting an all-time high in November 2021.

 ((T.Wilson@thomsonreuters.com; Twitter: @tomwilson1983; Reuters Messaging: t.wilson.thomsonreuters.com@reuters.net))